notjrbauer/promise.waterfall/README.md

 #### `promiseWaterfall(functions)` -> `promise`

-Runs the array of promises in series, waiting for each to resolve and passing each result to the next function in the array.
+Runs the array of functions in series, waiting for each to resolve and passing each result to the next function in the array.

 ##### functions

 *Required*
-Type: `array[function -> promise]`
+Type: `array[function]`

 [promise-waterfall-icon]: https://nodei.co/npm/promise.waterfall.png?downloads=true